atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-maintenance.md

 ## Data Sources

-The main place where maintenance issues occur is what the data from the sources changes or is not making it into the Data Lake
+The main place where maintenance issues occur is when the data from the sources changes or the data is not making it from the source into the Data Lake.

 ### Adding new data sources